quixio/quix-streams/docs/using.md

 The main structure used for data organization in Quix is the topic.
 For example, the topic might be `iot-telemetry`.
 To allow for horizontal scaling, a topic is typically divided into multiple streams.
 You may have multiple devices, or sources, writing data into a topic, so to ensure scaling and message ordering, each source writes into its own stream.
 Device 1 would write to stream 1, and device 2 to stream 2 and so on.
 This is the idea of [stream context](./features/streaming-context.md).

-Quix Streams ensures that stream context is preserved, that is, messages inside one stream are always written to the same single partition.
+Quix Streams ensures that stream context is preserved, that is, messages inside one stream are always published to the same single partition.
 This means that inside one stream, a consumer can rely on the order of messages.
 A partition can contain multiple streams, but a stream is always confined to one partition.

 It is possible to group code for a topic using the idea of a consumer group.
 When you create the consumer you specify the group as follows: